-Year 2 - Conduct research, have 1st SAC meeting by October 1st., Abstract for Written Proposal due November 1st, Written proposal due February 1st, Response to proposal critique due March 15, Oral Exams - April 15-30.*
+Year 2 - Conduct research, have 1st SAC meeting by September 15, Abstract for Written Proposal due November 1, Final approved abstract for Written Proposal due December 1, Written proposal due February 1, Response to proposal critique due March 15, Oral Exams - April 15-30.*

 Year 3-5 - Continue research, have mandatory yearly Dissertation Committee meetings, prepare and defend dissertation.

-MD/PhD students enter the PhD program after completing their first two years of medical school, during which time they select their mentor.
-Students typically spend 3/4 years completing their PhD before returning to finish their final two years of medical school.
+Enter the PhD program after completing their first two years of medical school, during which time they select their mentor.
+Students typically spend 3-4 years completing their PhD before returning to finish their final two years of medical school.

-Year 1 - Conduct research, select Student Advisory Committee (SAC) and have 1st meeting by October 1st., Abstract for Written Proposal due November 1st, Written proposal due February 1st, Response to proposal critique due March 15, Oral Exams - April 15-30.*
+Year 1 - Conduct research, select Student Advisory Committee (SAC) and have 1st meeting by September 15, Abstract for Written Proposal due May 1, Final approved abstract for Written Proposal due June 1, Written proposal due August 1, Response to proposal critique due September 15, Oral Exams - October 15-30.*